kongper/no.ThermoFloor/README.md

 * Thermostat mode has changed to
 * The temperature has changed
 * The target temperature has changed
+* Thermostat turned on / off

+The following conditions are supported:
+* Thermostat is on / off

 The following action cards are supported:

 * Set the temperature (of current thermostat mode)
 * Set the thermostat mode
 * Set the setpoint of a thermostat mode

-This app is compatible with the [Heating schedule app](https://apps.athom.com/app/de.codeking.heatingschedule) updating the target temperature of the active thermostat mode

 ## Supported Languages:
 * English